akshaykhanna/DSA/README.md

   - Preorder (Top Down)
   - Postorder (Bottom's Up)
   - Construct a [tree using inorder & preoder ](https://github.com/akshaykhanna/DSA/blob/main/Contruct-Tree-Preorder-Inorder.js)as input for it.
+  - The [**lowest common ancestor (LCA)**](https://github.com/akshaykhanna/DSA/blob/main/LCA.js) is defined between two nodes p and q as the lowest node in T that has both p and q as descendants (where we allow a node to be a descendant of itself).
 - ### [Union Find](https://github.com/akshaykhanna/DSA/blob/main/UnionFind.js) (aka Disjoint Set)
   -  Check wether nodes are connected or not
   -  Find(index): Returns root of node index